tanvir86/java-dev-assignment/readme.md

 Tasks
 -----
-The goal of this project is to develop a socket server which will receive incoming requests from clients.
+1. Implement the socket server which will receive incoming requests from clients.
 The incoming requests object will have 3 parameters.

  - **managerName**: The server will instantiate an instance of the manager class from the managerName.
 Here we have a constraint.
 We have to instantiate the manager class using reflection.
  - **method**: It denotes which method we need to call for that specific manager.
 Here we will also have the same constraint.
 We will get the method using reflection and invoke later.
  - **args**: Denotes the arguments need to invoke the method.

  So the server will execute the requested method with provided arguments and will return the result to the client.

+2. Implement the socket client which will send subsequent requests to server with appropriate request object. **Important:** we can use one socket connection to send multiple requests.